DarioDrazenovic/eVent-Application-DarioDrazenovic/README.md

 "eVent" is an app made for creation and participation in different types of real life events created by our users.

+Users can create an account, log in and change their settings if necessary.

+Users can create events in great detail, add pictures, time, the cost for attending, description, time...
-You can create an account, log in, change your settings if necessary, create an event, update it or search for someone elses event and see it in detail to decide whether you want to attend it.
+Users can search for someone elses event and see it in detail to decide whether they want to attend it.